fin-cli/handbook/commands/core/multisite-install.md

-# wp core multisite-install
+# fin core multisite-install

 Installs WordPress multisite from scratch.

 Creates the WordPress tables in the database using the URL, title, and default admin user details provided.
-Then, creates the multisite tables in the database and adds multisite constants to the wp-config.php.
+Then, creates the multisite tables in the database and adds multisite constants to the fin-config.php.

 For those using WordPress with Apache, remember to update the `.htaccess` file with the appropriate multisite rewrite rules.